 That’s where the risk begins.

-LOLER (Lifting Operations and Lifting Equipment Regulations) requires that hoists and lifting equipment used in care settings are inspected every six months by a competent person.
-The goal is simple: keep people safe.
+LOLER (Lifting Operations and Lifting Equipment Regulations) requires that hoists and lifting equipment used in care settings are thoroughly examined every six months by a competent person.
+The purpose is simple: to help keep residents and staff safe.

 These inspections typically include: